Is Outlook HIPAA compliant? Yes, it can be. But setting it up correctly can be complicated.

 Keep in mind that turning on encryption doesn't automatically make an email HIPAA compliant.
 It's up to you to make sure you send it to the right person and don't include sensitive information in subject lines.

-Also, don’t forget that getting a BAA doesn’t automatically mean HIPAA compliance.
-It’s up to how you use the service.
+Also, don't forget that getting a BAA doesn't automatically mean HIPAA compliance.
+It depends on how you use the service.

-Worried you’ll miss something?
-We put together six quick tips to ensure your emails are truly HIPAA compliant.
+Worried you'll miss something?
+We put together 6 quick tips to ensure your emails are truly HIPAA compliant.

 Now that we've gone through how to make Outlook HIPAA compliant, let's take a look at the pros and cons.

-There are advantages to using Outlook that might make it worth the extra effort it takes to make it HIPAA compliant.
+There are advantages to using Outlook that might make the extra effort to make it HIPAA-compliant worthwhile.

-However, there are quite a few disadvantages to using Outlook as well.
+However, there are several disadvantages to using Outlook as well.

 Microsoft has been around for a long time and offers a stunning array of tools and services for everyone.
 But it wasn't built just for healthcare.
 The specific tools and information you need for your practice can be difficult to find when they're mixed in with everything else.
 Just think about how hard it was to find the BAA.